screetsec/TheFatRat/README.md

 - Dracos Linux from Scratch Indonesia ( Penetration os ) Thanksyou , you can see in http://dracos-linux.org/
 - Offensive Security for the awesome OS ( http://www.offensive-security.com/ )
 - http://www.kali.org/"
+- my friends peterpt for give me some inspiration
 - Jack Wilder admin in http://www.linuxsec.org
 - source for c program https://github.com/rsmudge
 - And another open sources tool in github